DevHeris/DevHeris/README.md

 # 👋 Hey there!
-I'm Inioluwa Badairo, or you can call me DevHeris in the coding world.
+I'm Inioluwa Badairo, or you can call me Heris in the coding world.

 🚀 I'm a biochemistry student at Obafemi Awolowo University, balancing my love for science with a passion for coding.

-💻 As a software developer in the making, I'm diving into HTML, CSS, and currently exploring the wonders of Vanilla JavaScript for web development.
+💻 As a software developer in the making, I'm currently exploring Vanilla JavaScript for web development.

 ⏰ **Punctuality is key for me**—I'm committed to delivering timely solutions in the coding universe.
+In short - I'm a disciplined person.

-📚 When I'm not decoding the mysteries of programming, I'm absorbed in **"The Pragmatic Programmer,"** gathering wisdom to evolve into a skilled and creative developer.
+📚 When I'm not Coding, I'm reading **"The Pragmatic Programmer,"** gathering wisdom to evolve into a skilled and creative developer.

 ✨ **Self-reflection guides me**—I'm always exploring ways to enhance my skills and push the boundaries of what I thought was possible.

-📖 I'm also a devoted reader, finding inspiration in both code and literature.
+📖 I'm also a devoted reader, finding inspiration in both code and welll...biochemistry school work.

-Join me on this exciting journey of coding, creativity, and continuous improvement! 🌟

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/devheris) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/inioluwa-badairo-a366632a1?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/InioluwaBadairo)